Nels2/SCALE-API-Helper-MCP/README.md

 I've included scripts 01-02, the full API schema as `scale_api_full_schema.json`, and api_schema.db to show how I set this up and how it works.

+Keep in mind that this is basic RAG so it is definitely no where near perfect.
+I'll work on this more in the future!

 ## How To use this project (as-is)
 1. Git Clone this project.
 2. Install the requirements via `latest_requirements.txt`